aDDM-Toolbox/ADDM.cpp/README.md

 W = 5
 ```

-The `aDDM` class also contains a starter method, `getAlternativeLikelihood`, for users who want to define their own likelihood computations using custom variables.
+__Alternative Likelihood Calculators__: The `aDDM` class also contains a starter method, `getLikelihoodAlternative`, for users who want to define their own likelihood computations using custom variables.
 A very simple example is provided in the function now, simply returning `1 / this->optionalParams["W"]`.
 This function should be updated depending on the user's chosen parameters and needs for the calculations.
-A good starting point could be copying the existing code in `getTrialLikelihood` and modifying it to their needs.
+A good starting point could be copying the existing code in `getTrialLikelihood` to `getLikelihoodAlternative` and modifying it to their needs.
 Or, for users who know their own likelihood function will be similar to the existing `getTrialLikelihood` function, it may be more worth it to just modify that code instead.
-An example of a call to `getAlternativeLikelihood` is described below:
+An example of a call to `getLikelihoodAlternative` is described below and in `sample/custom.cpp`:

 `alternative.cpp`:
 ```cpp